Why the digital candidate journey is non-negotiable in 2026

 | 2.
 Exploration | Capture intent | Website, landing pages | 68% bounce rate |

 | 3.
-First contact | Convert curiosity | Chatbot, enquiry form, live chat | 91% drop-off |
+First contact | Convert curiosity | Chatbot, inquiry form, live chat | 91% drop-off |

 | 4.
 Nurturing | Qualify and keep warm | Email, SMS, chatbot | 64% drop-off |

 | 5.
-Open day / virtual event | Confirm the choice | Event, webinar | 35% no-show |
+Campus visit / virtual event | Confirm the choice | Event, webinar | 35% no-show |

 | 6.
-Application → enrolment | Close | Application portal, CRM | 18% final drop-off |
+Application → enrollment | Close | Application portal, CRM | 18% final drop-off |

 Stage 1: Discovery — being found before being chosen

 The candidate journey starts long before the prospective student reaches your website.
-They search Google, ask ChatGPT which business schools offer good placement rates, or scroll through Instagram for student life videos.
+They search Google, ask ChatGPT which business schools offer good placement rates, or scroll through Instagram and TikTok for student life videos.
 If your institution doesn't appear in those moments, it doesn't exist for them.

 Stage 2: Exploration — turning a visit into intention